 - Hydration Bladder

-Solar backpacks combine a little bit of technology with the traditional aspects of hiking.
+Solar powered backpack combine a little bit of technology with the traditional aspects of hiking.
 Here’s what you need to know to bring the two worlds together.

 Voltage is one of many electrical terms that can be easily misunderstood.
 While amperage and wattage are also both important, voltage is critical for solar backpacks.
 In order for the solar backpack you choose to be able to charge your devices, it needs enough voltage.